Azure/FTALive-Sessions/content/networking/private-endpoints/dns-pe-scenarios.md

 This scenario is the most common used by organizations in the field, because it allows for you to resolve Azure private endpoints from on-prem, and also builds in the ability to resolve on-prem resources from Azure.
 While it has the most complex setup, it provides the best management moving forward, and is very resilient.

+> **NOTE**
-> [!NOTE] The Azure provided DNS service cannot be accessed directly by non-Azure resources.
+> The Azure provided DNS service cannot be accessed directly by non-Azure resources.
 This topology uses the conditional forwarders in Azure to facilitate this communication.

 This scenario builds upon the concepts already established in the other two scenarios.